Cocktail Frank b3d78289f0 | ||

 🚧🚧🚧

-SPACE🪐BOX is expected to be built along with the project implementing it since currently only the source is available.
+SPACE🪐BOX is expected to be built along with the project implementing it since currently there are no library builds available.

-The details of the build process are still mostly undocumented aside from the notes below, which are not guaranteed to be kept up to date with the latest version of SPACE🪐BOX and are not comprehensive guides.
+The details of the build process are still mostly undocumented aside from the notes below, which are under construction and not guaranteed to be kept up to date with the latest version.

 Linux